yacy/yacy_grid_mcp/docs/installation_google_cloud_docker.md

-## Installing Yacy on Google Cloud with Docker
+## Installing Yacy on Google Cloud Computer Engine with Docker

 1. Go to [Google Cloud Free Trial](https://cloud.google.com/free-trial/) and sign up.
 You will get 300 dollars credit for 12 months.